-Yokohama’s renowned Chinatown district is Japan’s largest.
-The densely packed area has 300 or so Chinese shops and restaurants to explore, so bring your appetite and leave plenty of time for your visit.
+Yokohama Chinatown district is Japan's largest.
+The approximately 500-square-meter area has 500 or so Chinese shops and restaurants to explore, so bring your appetite and leave plenty of time for your visit.

 Both stations are under 10 minutes away from Yokohama Station, and less than an hour from downtown Tokyo.